Are There Snakes in Hawaii?

 Hawaii is paradise in more ways than one.
-Not only is the weather perennially sublime, but the islands are also literally peaceful—at least when it comes to the animal kingdom.
+Not only is the weather perennially sublime, but the islands are also literally peaceful—at least regarding the animal kingdom.

 Endemic flies are flightless.
 The native spider—fittingly called the Happy Face Spider—is non-poisonous; the cave cricket is blind.
 Even flora in the 50th state is passive: raspberries are thorn-less, nettles are nettle-less, and mint is mint-less—mint being, of course, an evolutionary strategy to ward off potential hunters.